kyang5/coursedescriptions/source/masters_prereqs.rst

 and the compressed version:
 The text by Dr. Harrington and Dr. Thiruvathukal is free online, http://introcs.cs.luc.edu/, with accompanying videos.
-You are welcomed to use the book whether you formally take our course or not.
+You are welcomed to use the online book whether you formally take our course or not.

-Comp 170 or the compressed :doc:`comp388fcs1` do not require any background in programming, but if you have no background in programming, then it IS important to able to deal easily with math courses through a precalculus course like our Math 118, which includes *significant manipulation of functions*.
+Comp 170 or the compressed :doc:`comp388fcs1` do not require any background in programming, but if you have no background in programming, then it IS important to have a math background in which you are comfortable with the material in a
+precalculus course like our Math 118, which includes *significant manipulation of functions*.
 If you have a previous modest introduction to programming, including